 - 1/8 small red onion, sliced in slivers

-- 2 tbsp chili d’arbol oil
+- 2 tablespoon chili d’arbol oil

 ROASTED GARLIC + ROSEMARY